Skip to main content

 OAuth Client Setup

-ZenSearch's per-user OAuth flows (Atlassian, GitHub, Microsoft 365, Google Workspace, Zendesk) and the Slack workspace install flow need an OAuth client application registered with the upstream provider.
+ZenSearch's per-user OAuth flows (Atlassian, GitHub, Microsoft 365, Google Workspace, Google Analytics, Zendesk) and the Slack workspace install flow need an OAuth client application registered with the upstream provider.
 For most providers, the platform admin pastes the resulting Client ID / Client Secret / Redirect URL into Admin → OAuth Clients, and the server hot-reloads them within 30 seconds.

 This page documents the upstream-side steps for each provider.